dbehera2011/GeoFencePoc/README.txt

 1. Input validation of longitude and latitude field is not taken care of.
 So please provide valid longitude and latitude.
 2. Test cases are written for only a few methods.
-3. Geo Fence radious is hard coded to 500 meters.
+3. GeoFence radius is hard coded to 500 meters.